 Whitey Walker met Frazier in the prison hospital at Huntsville.

 prison.
-The wound was believed to be fatal but Frazier pulled off a miraculous
+The wound was believed to be fatal but Frazier pulled off

-that led to his incarceration.
+of unfortunate events that led to his incarceration.

 At the time they met Frazier was already sort of a legend of the

 penal system.
 His career at that point spanned 16 years and included

 four different names and nine (!) prison escapes from three different

 prisons.
 In 1933 he was one of a dozen prisoners who broke out of

 Angola prison in Louisiana and was an important contributor to making

-caught up with him in Texas but he avoided
+caught up with him in Texas but he avoided extradition to Louisiana

-planned to be in prison for very long.
+never planned to be in prison for very long.